Pre-K Teacher Certification

 - Adult and child relationships in the classroom

 In addition to passing the required courses, initial certification requires documentation of the applicant's competence, and observation of the teacher in the classroom setting.
 Following the observation, the applicant is interviewed.
 The initial certification is good for three years, renewals for five years.
 In addition to a current First Aid Certification, renewal requirements include 45 clock hours of training (4.5 continuing education units).

 Certificate programs are designed to prepare teachers to meet state requirements for pre-K teachers.
 Graduates should be able to teach in childcare centers, preschools and similar settings.
 Because state requirements differ, coursework may also differ accordingly.
 Some schools offer several certificates to prepare students for different levels of teaching.
 Students may build their credentials by taking some certificates sequentially.

-Most certificate programs for pre-K teachers require a high-school diploma or GED.
+Most pre-K teacher certificate programs require a high-school diploma or GED.
 In some cases applicants can be accepted if they are 18 years old and can demonstrate that they can and will benefit from the program.
 A few schools require a given level of competency in English and math.
 An occasional program requires a bachelor's degree and tailors the program for those wishing to change careers.
+Course topics include:

-- Basics of early childhood learning and development
+- Basics of early childhood learning, development, and curriculum

 - Health, nutrition and safety

 - Helping family and community to aid and interact with young children

 - Observing children and assessing their readiness and needs